Everything You Need to Know to Buy Your Perfect Harmonium

-3. When ordering from Old Delhi Music you have three tuning options.
+3. When ordering from Old Delhi Music you have two tuning options.

 - Cosmic (A-432) Tuning (service fees apply)

 Concert Pitch Tuning means the harmonium is tuned to A-440, like a piano in a concert hall.
-I strongly recommend paying the extra $50 for Concert Pitch Tuning as it will make it much easier (and better) to play with other musicians.
+I strongly recommend this tuning as it will make it much easier (and better) to play with other musicians.